-If you are cooking on high and your food begins to burn, you can automatically expect the burner to shut off.
+If you are cooking on high and your food begins to burn or the cookware overheats, the induction cooking process may be automatically shut off..
 Of course, if this sensor is faulty, false high-temperature readings can also cause the burner to turn off.

 Induction Cooktop Makes a Noise While Cooking

 It is not uncommon for induction cooktops to start making low pulsing, clicking, or buzzing while in use.
 What you hear is the magnetic field establishing the coil.
 This noise dissipates the length of the stove.

 If your once quiet cooker has suddenly started talking back, you’re likely experiencing an issue with the fan, uneven cookware problems, or other broken parts causing vibrations within the appliance.